dotnet/csharpstandard/standard/lexical-structure.md

 A source line containing a `#define`, `#undef`, `#if`, `#elif`, `#else`, `#endif`, `#line`, or `#endregion` directive can end with a single-line comment.
 Delimited comments (the /* */ style of comments) are not permitted on source lines containing pre-processing directives.

-Pre-processing directives are not tokens and are not part of the syntactic grammar of C#.
+Pre-processing directives are not part of the syntactic grammar of C#.
 However, pre-processing directives can be used to include or exclude sequences of tokens and can in that way affect the meaning of a C# program.

 > *Example*: When compiled, the program
 > ```csharp